jnliou/project4/README.md

 Normalization: Pixel values were scaled to a range of [0, 1] by dividing by the maximum pixel value (e.g., 255 for 8-bit images).
 This standardization helps improve convergence during training.

 ### Model Architecture
-The CNN model architecture used for cell image classification is as follows (as per the initial description):
+The CNN model architecture used for cell image classification is as follows

-Input Layer: Accepts images with dimensions (None, 25, 25, 1), where the last dimension (1) represents grayscale images.
+Input Layer: Accepts images with dimensions (32, 25, 25, 3)

 Convolutional Layers: Three convolutional layers were employed with varying numbers of filters and filter sizes: